TryGhost/Themes/packages/wave/README.md

 1. [Download this theme](https://github.com/TryGhost/Wave/archive/master.zip)
 2. Log into Ghost, and go to the `Design` settings area to upload the zip file

+# Adding Episodes

+1. Add a regular post in `Posts > New post` and give it a title and some description in the editor.
+2. Enter the episode audio URL in `Post settings > Facebook card > Facebook description` field.

+# Creating a Separate Blog Page

+1. Upload the routes file (routes.yaml in the theme folder) in `Beta features > Routes`.
+2. Add `Blog` tag to your posts and the blog page can be accessed in `example.com/blog`.

 # Development